RohanVDvivedi/TupleIndexer/README.md

  * ***Once you have installed from source, you may discard the build by*** `make clean`

 ## Using The library
- * add `-lrotli` linker flag, while compiling your application
+ * add `-lroti` linker flag, while compiling your application
  * do not forget to include appropriate public api headers as and when needed. this includes
    * `<page_list.h>`
    * `<hash_table.h>`